LED Light Status Indicators

 When starting up NOVA, you will notice a blue glow coming from the machine.
 Aside from making NOVA look like a sci-fi rocketship, the color of NOVA’s LED indicators provides you with important information about NOVA’s current status.
 In this article, we’ll explain what each LED status means.

-NOVA’s indicator LEDs are located along the underside of the y-axis fenders.
+NOVA’s indicator LEDs are located along the underside of the Y-axis fenders.

 Red indicates that an error has occurred.
-If the machine is red continuously on startup, this means that the WIFI or ethernet interfaces are missing.
+If the machine is red continuously on startup, this means that the Wi-Fi or ethernet interfaces are missing.

 White scanning or pulsing indicates that the smart dispenser module is initializing.